How to write a job-winning resume as a professional driver

 To become a professional driver, the minimum credentials will vary from state to state but will generally include a license with a “For-Hire” endorsement.
 However, having some level of education, training, or certification is essential for making yourself a more competitive candidate.

-As for where to list these credentials on a resume, you will generally want to create an “Education & Licensing” section on your resume.
+As for where to list these credentials on a resume, you'll generally want to create an “Education & Licensing” section on your resume.
 This section can also include any certifications you hold as well.

 If you have many certifications, you may even want to split your licenses and certifications off into a separate section.